Office 365 Secure Score

 Microsoft evaluates the security of each cloud customer and compiles a list of actions that can improve each customer's cloud security.
 These are summarized into a single number as the Secure Score.
 This number tells you how secure your cloud presence is.
 Because these are broken down by corrective action, you can also get step-by-step instructions on how to improve your security posture.

 RocketCyber's Secure Score app gathers this data from all your Microsoft tenants and makes it available in a single convenient location.
-Our Cloud Dashboard provides a single graph that shows trends for all your customers.
+Our Office 365 Manager provides a single graph that shows trends for all your customers.
 We also order the corrective actions so that the most important display first, and tell you how many of your customers need that particular action.
-The cloud dashboard can be accessed via the main menu on the left side of the screen, directly below "Defender Manager".
+The Office 365 Manager can be accessed via the main menu on the left side of the screen, directly below "Defender Manager".
 If it does not display, ensure that you have enabled at least one cloud app.

 Sometimes there are rules that are good ideas in theory, but don't really work in your situation.
 That's why you can whitelist items from the secure score rules.
 That way if you cannot hire more administrators, your customer refuses to enable two factor, or some other common business case; your display will not be cluttered with alerts for items you know will never happen.
 Since this is a list of work items that are needed to improve security, MSPs that bill on an hourly or per-work basis are especially fond of this app.